Sustainability-Environmental-Environmental Stewardship - www.ussteel.com

 Those principles are:

 - Continuous improvement in environmental and resource management; and

 - Many of our major production facilities, including Gary Works, Mon Valley Works, Great Lakes Works, Granite City Works, USSK and Big River Steel have Environmental Management Systems that are certified to ISO 14001 — the framework for the measurement and improvement of environmental impacts.

 - We have a comprehensive Environmental Management Policy covering all material aspects of our approach to environmental topics.

 Key data points about environmental stewardship at U. S. Steel.

-Percentage of total capital expenditures dedicated to environmental capital projects in 2018 & 2019
+Percentage of total capital expenditures dedicated to Environmental capital projects in 2021

-Amount spent on improvement projects, equipment, expert personnel, monitoring and more associated with environmental compliance in 2019
+Amount spent on improvement projects, equipment, facilities, expert personnel, monitoring and more associated with environmental compliance in 2021

 Environmental Areas of Focus

 U. S. Steel’s current environmental areas of focus align with the results of our ESG Materiality Assessment.